5T33Z0/OC-Little-Translated/14_OCLP_Wintel/README.md

 - [macOS Sonoma Notes](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Sonoma_Notes.md)

 ## Contribute?
-Although I've created these guides with a lot of attention to details, there's always room for improvement – especially since I only have an Ivy Bridge Notebook so I cannot test all them myself.
+Although I've created these guides with a lot of attention to detail, there's always room for improvement.
+As far as legacy systemes go, I only have an Ivy Bridge Notebook and an iMac11,3 (Lynnfield) to test legacy configs.
 So if you have any suggestions or updated instructions to improve the workflow, feel free to create an issue and let me know!